 The National Moth Recording Scheme

-Launched in 2007, the National Moth Recording Scheme (NMRS) brings together sightings (records) of all macro-moths (larger moths) across the UK, Isle of Man and Channel Islands.
+Launched in 2007, the National Moth Recording Scheme (NMRS) has already collated over 20 million current and historical sightings (records) of all macro-moths (larger moths) across the UK, Isle of Man and Channel Islands.
 It is hoped that, in time, full 'Britain and Ireland' distributions will be available for all species.
-The new scheme covers some 900 species, with thousands of active recorders, and has the potential to generate an enormous dataset of distribution records to benefit nature conservation, public understanding and ecological research.
+The new scheme covers some 900 species, with thousands of active recorders, and the enormous dataset of distribution records that is has generated is benefiting nature conservation, public understanding and ecological research.

 A similar scheme ran from 1967 to 1982 (organised by the Biological Records Centre) and this provides important historical data about moth distributions, against which we can assess change.

 The NMRS is an accessible database, in accordance with the NMRS data policy, not a 'black hole' for records.
-Provisional distribution maps for all macro-moth species have been published in the Provisional Atlas of the UK's Larger Moths and are also publicly available to view online.
-These maps provide a useful source of information and feedback to anyone with an interest in the status and distribution of the UK's macro-moths.
-They enable recorders to put their own sightings into a wider context and stimulate further recording by identifying coverage gaps at local and national levels.
+Provisional distribution maps for all macro-moth species have been published in the Provisional Atlas of the UK's Larger Moths and we are now working towards a full atlas of the larger moths in Britain and Ireland.